IoFTDataTrustWG/IoFTDataTrustWG.github.io/index.md

 ## About

-The working group investigates potential technological solutions to the challenges of data sharing within data trusts for the agri-food sector.
+The working group investigated potential technological solutions to the challenges of data sharing within data trusts for the agri-food sector.

 ## Events